24+ Unplugged Road Trip Activities for Kids (2024)

 Sure, kids love movies and video games, but the best road trip activities don’t require powering up.
 Besides, travel is a time for kids to connect with their families and the world around them.
-Here are screen-free road trip activities for kids to try on your next family car trip.
+Here are more than two dozen screen-free road trip activities for kids to try on your next family car trip, tested and approved by my own children.

 1. Paper Maps

-You could also encourage kids to follow your route in an old-fashioned Rand McNally Road Atlas.
+You could also encourage kids to follow your route in an old-fashioned Rand McNally Road Atlas 2025.
 Besides offering entertainment, even if you’re using GPS for directional guidance, a paper map comes in handy when going through a remote area with spotty Internet or when satellite directions go astray.

 2. Travel Journals